 - You can choose to share recordings privately between team members and configure role-based access control on a workspaces level.

 - Even for public links (when you want people outside your workspace to access the recording), we randomize all IDs and asset names with high entropy, so that even public session URLs can not be guessed and accessed by outsiders with whom the recording was not shared.

 Measures We Take To Operate The Service Safely

-- Hosting: Our services are hosted in Google Cloud and Digital Ocean data centers, and configured securely.
+- Hosting: Our services are hosted in Google Cloud Platform data centers, and configured securely.
 All data centers are located in the European Union and certified for information storage security (ISO 27001) and IT service management (ISO 20000).